img

 What is Scheduled Delivery?

 The phrase ‘Scheduled delivery’ refers to a prearranged time slot chosen for the delivery of an item.
 Customers can select their preferred delivery date and time for doorstep delivery.
-Unlike the standard delivery process, where it depends on the courier's schedule, the customer has complete control over the scheduled delivery.
+Unlike the standard delivery process, where it depends on the courier's schedule, customers can choose from available delivery slots offered by the brand, depending on logistics capacity.

 For example, if you order a pair of t-shirts on Tuesday for a Friday trip, you can opt to have them delivered by Thursday at a time slot of your choice.